Skip to main content

 Wrong-way driving accidents occur when a vehicle travels against the flow of traffic, typically on a divided highway, interstate, or one-way road.
 These crashes are nearly always head-on collisions because the wrong-way driver is traveling directly toward oncoming traffic.

-The physics are devastating.
+The physics are devastating -- essentially the same as a head-on collision.
 Two vehicles approaching each other at 60 mph create a combined closing speed of 120 mph.
 At these speeds, modern safety features -- airbags, crumple zones, seatbelts -- can only do so much.
 Wrong-way crashes have one of the highest fatality rates of any accident type.

 Common Causes